easolhq/easolhq.github.io/docs/guides/pricing_and_payments/per_person_unit_or_night.md

 | 2           | $240            |
 | 1           | $220            |

-In order to access these prices on the frontend, you need to use the [accommodation availability tag]({% link docs/reference/tags/accommodation_availability_tag/index.md %}).
+In order to access the prices with any overrides or discounts on the frontend, you need to use the [accommodation availability tag]({% link docs/reference/tags/accommodation_availability_tag/index.md %}).

 E.g.
 {% raw %}